kianerfaan/TLK-2025/README.md

-# Tweet Like Kanye
+# Tweet Like Kanye [ARCHIVED]

 A dynamic web application that generates authentic Kanye West-style tweets using the Groq AI API.
 Experience the unique writing style of Ye with this parody tweet generator.

 > **NOTICE: TWEETLIKEKANYE.COM WAS SOLD TO Namecheap user rouleau0x on March 25, 2025.**
+>
+> **⚠️ THIS REPOSITORY IS READ-ONLY AND ARCHIVED**
+>
-> This repository contains the source code for archival and educational purposes only.
+> This repository is maintained solely for archival and educational purposes following the domain sale.
+No further development or updates will be made to this codebase.

 ## Features